 Naturally, the infographic design is also a driving force behind the popularity of this graphic.
 Its subtle use of texture, clear breakdown of sections, and overall sharp design show how to use a visual theme (e.g., weed) but not overpower the graphic.

-- Learn how to craft an effective infographic narrative.
+- Tell the right story.
+Learn how to craft an effective infographic narrative.

-- Find out how to optimize your infographic for more traffic.
+- Promote it well.
+Find out how to optimize your infographic for more traffic.